Inclusive cultural offerings - people with hearing impairments

 Cultural events for deaf people are translated into sign language.
 There are also offers with hearing amplification for people who are hard of hearing.

-These include events with sign language translation, which are co-organized by the Wiesbaden Association for the Deaf.
-There are video announcements in sign language for these events.
-Die Linke to the videos can be found in the respective sections.
-Films with subtitles are also shown in the Caligari Cinema.
+These include events with sign language interpretation, which are co-organized by the Wiesbaden Association for the Deaf.
+Video announcements in sign language are available for these events.
+You can find the links to the videos in the respective sections.
+The Caligari Cinema also screens films with subtitles.

 Offers with hearing amplification